Data warehouse: Benefits

-Predictive analytics is about finding and quantifying hidden patterns in the data using complex mathematical models that can be used to predict future outcomes.
-Predictive analysis is different from OLAP in that OLAP focuses on historical data analysis and is reactive in nature, while predictive analysis focuses on the future.
-These systems are also used for customer relationship management (CRM).

 History

 The concept of data warehousing dates back to the late 1980s when IBM researchers Barry Devlin and Paul Murphy developed the "business data warehouse".
 In essence, the data warehousing concept was intended to provide an architectural model for the flow of data from operational systems to decision support environments.
 The concept attempted to address the various problems associated with this flow, mainly the high costs associated with it.
 In the absence of a data warehousing architecture, an enormous amount of redundancy was required to support multiple decision support environments.
 In larger corporations, it was typical for multiple decision support environments to operate independently.
 Though each environment served different users, they often required much of the same stored data.
 The process of gathering, cleaning and integrating data from various sources, usually from long-term existing operational systems (usually referred to as legacy systems), was typically in part replicated for each environment.
 Moreover, the operational systems were frequently reexamined as new decision support requirements emerged.
 Often new requirements necessitated gathering, cleaning and integrating new data from "data marts" that was tailored for ready access by users.

 Additionally, with the publication of The IRM Imperative (Wiley & Sons, 1991) by James M. Kerr, the idea of managing and putting a dollar value on an organization's data resources and then reporting that value as an asset on a balance sheet became popular.
 In the book, Kerr described a way to populate subject-area databases from data derived from transaction-driven systems to create a storage area where summary data could be further leveraged to inform executive decision-making.
 This concept served to promote further thinking of how a data warehouse could be developed and managed in a practical way within any enterprise.

 Key developments in early years of data warehousing: